Qonnect-IT/TransIP-DynDNS-Helper-REST/README.md

 Optional, Pushover can be used to send a message if there was a change in IP Address.

 ## Before use ##
 Retrieve your TransIP API credentials via the TransIP website.
 Then copy the config.inc.php.template to config.inc.php and fill the variables.

+Composer should be ran to install the required dependencies.
+This can be done by running <em>composer install</em>